 Sustainable Packaging.
 Expanded polystyrene (EPS) is used to maintain appropriate temperatures and the integrity of our compounded sterile preparations and drug products in a variety of climatic conditions when being shipped to our patients.
 It is also our largest source of packaging waste.
 We have been investigating alternatives to EPS that fulfill our business need and address the growing concern for potential environmental, ecological and human health impacts.
 Finding a solution is also an imperative due to customer feedback about difficulties with disposal, as well as risks from increasing state regulations.

 Since 2020, we have conducted considerable research and testing of alternatives through different stages of the packout and shipping process.
 With thermal testing of the recyclable solutions complete, we have rolled it out to our sites in November 2022.

 Pharmaceutical Waste.
 The environmental impacts of pharmaceutical waste are present across the value chain, from raw materials to production, distribution and disposal of drugs and their components.
-We are rolling out a new perpetual inventory management system that automates manual processes, which provides more reliable, accurate and detailed information on inventory levels in real time.
+In 2022, we rolled out a new perpetual inventory management system that automates manual processes, which provides more reliable, accurate and detailed information on inventory levels in real time.
 It also connects and provides reports that align our inventory and dispensing systems to help us pinpoint where there may be discrepancies.
 Complemented by expanded team member training on inventory management processes, the new system will help us reduce waste from the supply chain and procurement, lot management and compounding within our own operations.